rht-labs/tech-exercise/docs/facilitation/README.md

 The slides are available hosted on the same site as the tech exercise.
 They are available here https://rht-labs.com/tech-exercise/slides/

 ## 🧙‍♀️ Tech Exercise
 The tech exercise are designed to be run in groups.
 NOT AS INDIVIDUALS.
 The first two sections (The Manual Menace & Attack of the Pipelines) should be run as table.
 Each table is to build their own tooling and repeatable infrastructure.
-The final part of the pipeline exercise is when the teams should split into a smaller group with one team focused on tackling the pipeline for the front end (jenkins) and the other the backend (tekton).
+The final part of the pipeline exercise is when the teams should split into a smaller group with one team focused on tackling the pipeline for the front end (Jenkins) and the other the backend (Tekton).

 1. Setup cluster
 2. Install the `enablement-framework`